jasonlam604/StockSymbolLoader/README.md

 #### Replace Data files

-For testing purpose only you can use the existing data files under the *dat* folder othewise you will need to replace the files with actual files from EODData.com
+For testing purposes only you can use the existing data files under the *dat* folder othewise you will need to replace the files with actual files from EODData.com

 #### Compile and Run the application